-LDP2 is currently in the examination by Scottish Ministers stage.
-LDP2 will cover the period up to 2029 and beyond and the Capital Investment Strategy acknowledges this development.
-The Council will continue to monitor the need for infrastructure to support new development and will identify requirements through the emerging plan.
+The Council will continue to monitor the need for infrastructure to support new development and will identify requirements through this new plan.

 The Strategic Aim and Objectives contained within LDP2 will influence the Council's capital investment ambition.
-The Council will consider the long-term impact of The Local Development Plan, and it will identify what part the Council's capital investment will play in contributing to meeting the long term needs of the local population and area.
+The Council will consider the long-term impact of The Local Development Plan, and it will identify what part the Council's capital investment will play in contributing to meeting the long-term needs of the local population and area.

-For both LDP 2 (no new sites identified) and LDP 3 (which will include new sites) the Council will look to ensure that our Capital Investment Strategy will accommodate the additional spend that comes with house building such as (but not limited to) School provision, new roads, new street lighting, refuse routes, open spaces and other associated community infrastructure.
+For both LDP2 (no new sites identified) and the emerging housing requirements for LDP3 (to be determined through the preparation of NPF4) the Council will look to ensure that our Capital Investment Strategy will accommodate the additional spend that comes with house building such as (but not limited to) School provision, new roads, new street lighting, refuse routes, open spaces and other associated community infrastructure.